aws-samples/mask-rcnn-tensorflow/infra/eks/README.md

 - Update `maskrcnn/values.yaml` with your info
     - To launch the training, use `helm install --name maskrcnn ./maskrcnn/`
     - To delete, use `helm del --purge maskrcnn`

+### (6) Check training Status
+- Use `kubectl get pods` to show the all the pods
+- Use `kubectl logs $pod_name` to show the logs in a certain pod.
+The launcher pod should contain the information you need.

 ### Deleting the cluster